ThePsychof/MagnoGrabr/README.md

 ## 🎮 Features

 - 🧲 Hover to Grab – Just hover your mouse over links.
 That’s it.
 MagnoGrabr does the rest.
 - ⚙️ Customizable Hotkeys – Choose your own activation/deactivation keys.
 No more fighting your muscle memory.
 - 🧠 Smart Storage – Uses local browser storage, no servers, no spying, no cookies, no nonsense.
-- 🪄 Dedupe – Removes duplicate links like.
+- 🪄 Dedupe – Removes duplicate links.
-- 🧬 Cross-Browser Support – Chrome, Firefox, Edge… MagnoGrabr bows to none.
+- 🧬 Cross-Browser Support – Chrome, Firefox, Edge...

 ---

 ### 🤠 For Users

-1. Download the MagnoGrabr.zip file from latest Release<br>[https://github.com/ThePsychof/MagnoGrabr/releases/download/v0.2.0/MagnoGrabr.zip]
+1. Download the MagnoGrabr.zip file from latest Release<br>[https://github.com/ThePsychof/MagnoGrabr/releases/download/v0.3.0/MagnoGrabr.zip]

 3. Go to your browser and open extension menu

 4. Activate the **dev mode**

-5. uplouad unpacked
+5. Upload unpacked

-6. choose MagnoGrabr.zip from your pc<br>⚡Some browsers require unzipping.
+6. Choose MagnoGrabr.zip from your PC<br>⚡Some browsers require unzipping.
 Right-click => click **`Extract to "MagnoGrabr/"`** => upload the folder

-7. done!
+7. Done!